makiprogrammer/cookbook/README.md

 # Simple cook book implementation

-This project contains a NextJs & Postgres full-stack application for managing recipes and their ingredients.
+This project contains a NextJs full-stack application for managing recipes and their ingredients.
 The recipe search is customizable to satisfy user's kitchen equipment, allergies and preferences.